nativewind/nativewind/apps/website/versioned_docs/version-v2/quick-starts/solito.md

 A Solito project is typically two separate applications that share a monorepo (typically an Expo and a Next.js application)

-You will need setup each project individually.
+You will need to setup each project individually.
 We recommend using the [Babel Plugin](../guides/babel) for your native app and [Next.js via Babel](./nextjs) for your Next.js app.

 You can also spin up a [Solito](http://solito.dev) project with the setup already done: